Exceptional-point-constrained locking of boundary-sensitive topological transitions in chiral non-Hermitian SSH-type lattices: Extended non-Hermitian SSH chain and locking criterion

 Here $a_{n}^{\dagger}$ ($a_{n}$) and $b_{n}^{\dagger}$ ($b_{n}$) create (annihilate) a particle on sublattices $A$ and $B$ in the $n$th unit cell, respectively.
-The inequality $t_1\neq t_2$ introduces nonreciprocal intracell hopping and renders the Hamiltonian non-Hermitian, whereas the intercell couplings remain reciprocal.
-The parameter $\delta$ controls the alternation between the two inequivalent intercell hoppings, $t_3+\delta$ and $t_3-\delta$.
+The asymmetric intracell hoppings $t_1$ and $t_2$ introduce nonreciprocity and render the Hamiltonian non-Hermitian when $t_1\neq t_2$.
+By contrast, the intercell hoppings are reciprocal within each channel, with amplitudes $t_3+\delta$ and $t_3-\delta$.
+The parameter $\delta$ therefore controls the staggering between the two inequivalent intercell hopping channels.
 Throughout this work, all hopping amplitudes are taken to be real.